campisano/terraform_oci_module/README.md

 * An OCI [account](https://www.oracle.com/cloud/sign-in.html), a [free account](https://www.oracle.com/cloud/free/) can be used.

 * The Oracle config file (~/.oci/config) configured to have access to the OCI API services using [APIKeyAuth](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm#APIKeyAuth) authentication.
-This will be used by Terraform to create and manage resources e.g. the Virtual Machine creation.
+This will be used by Terraform to create and manage resources e.g. the VPS creation.
 Follow those steps:

 ```
 go to https://cloud.oracle.com/identity/users